 Cook in the middle of the oven for about 35 minutes, turning halfway through, then move them to the top of the oven for another to minutes to crispen and brown.

-If you are using the bacon for other purposes (such as any other time of year), then fry, grill or oven bake the strips using your preferred method.
+If you are using the bacon for other purposes, then fry, grill or oven bake the strips using your preferred method.

 What a treat rice pudding is.
 It’s one of those desserts that you never spend much time thinking about until something triggers a memory.
 Perhaps a conversation about the past, or a phone call with your mother.
 Then you suddenly find yourself desperately wanting some.
 As far as I am aware, you can’t at present